nir3shprabu/gcp-deployment-manager-monorepo/sympl/README.md

 # gcp-deployment-manager-sympl

-This repo contains a WIP deployment manager template for deploying sympl on GCP
+This repo contains a deployment manager template for deploying sympl on GCP